 Process analysis

-The workflow of this automatic cartoning machine box picking-unpacking device is: the process flow of the automatic cartoning machine as shown in the figure below.
+The workflow of this automatic cartoning machine box picking-unpacking device is: the process flow of the automatic cartoning machine as shown in the figure below (in figure 2) .
 Firstly, the suction cup in the box taking mechanism sucks the carton blank out of the silo, and completes the pre-opening action in the air, and then the carton after completing the unpacking is smoothly put into the carton conveying device, and is fixed by the card slot, and then the left and right two small tongues of the carton are folded by the folding tongue mechanism on the back side of the carton conveying device, and the tongue is folded through the tongue insertion mechanism at the same time, and then the tongue insertion is carried out to complete the sealing of the box bottom.
 The raw material conveying device transports the raw material to the designated position, and then the pushing mechanism will push the raw material that needs to be packed into the carton that has completed the bottom of the box and the box is closed by the push rod, and then fold the left and right two small tongues of the carton through the folding tongue mechanism on the left and right sides of the box top, and at the same time fold the top of the box through the tongue insertion mechanism and then insert the tongue, and finally send it out to complete the cartoning.